 So how does FreedomPop make money and stay open?
 They’re a “freemium” service where they make money when people buy upgraded data packages.
 So the base package is free, but if you want 1GB, 2GB or 5GB of wireless data, you have to pay for it.
 Their rates for those packages are still much lower than most other providers I’ve checked.
 I think it is definitely worth it, even if you’re a heavy user of data.

-This week FreedomPop made an announcement that has the potential to turn cell phone service as we know it on it’s ear.
-They announced their new freemium cell phone service, and launched it on October 1st.
-They’ve been hinting at a cell phone service since about June of this year, but the details of the service haven’t completely been fleshed out until now.
+A while back FreedomPop made an announcement that has the potential to turn cell phone service as we know it on it’s ear.
+They announced their new freemium cell phone service, and launched it on October 1st, 2013.
+They’d been hinting at a cell phone service for a while, but the details of the service haven’t completely been fleshed out until now.

 Like their wireless data packages, the cell phone service will also be a freemium service with their base cell phone package being free, and then upgraded packages being available with more minutes, texts, etc.

 The interesting thing about how FreedomPop cell service works is that it will run voice calls through the 3G or 4G wireless data connection, unlike a typical cell phone that runs calls through a voice network.
 Apparently this allows them to make cell phone calls much more affordable.